 By lowering his shoulder and hefting upwards, Flynn managed to lift the plank with a bit of effort, unbarring the door.
 He pulled up on the latch handle and the iron door swung open with a rusty clang.
 An icy breeze rose up from the Depths giving Flynn the chills.

-Reaching the bottom of the staircase, Flynn entered the arched vault of the Depths and made his way over to Brady’s worktop.
+Reaching the bottom of the staircase with renewed confidence, Flynn entered the arched vault of the Depths and made his way over to Brady’s worktop.
 It was a long counter covered with random objects that Brady was working on at the moment.
 His father always had about five projects going on at the same time, so the worktop was always a bit of a mess.
 Standing there, Flynn browsed the counter, but saw no sign of the blue medical chest.

 He had a good idea where it could be though.
 In the far corner, stood a large oak bureau where Brady kept all of his tools and other private matters – as he called them.
 Flynn didn’t like to go near the bureau though because it was near the entrance to the Deep Depths.

 This was the main reason that Flynn didn’t like coming down here.
 The entrance to the Deep Depths was another iron door like the one at the top of the spiral staircase.
 However, this door had more than a wooden plank barring it’s way.
 It was secured by a series of crisscrossing steel beams.
 Each of the massive beams were wrapped up with a ridiculous amount of bulky chains and locks.

 Flynn always had the feeling that something terrible was right on the other side of this door – something that was never supposed to be let out.
 But he put that thought to the back of his mind.
 He was down here for the medical chest, so he was going to find it and get out.

 As he approached the bureau, Flynn swore he could hear a scratching behind the barricaded door.
 Hoping it was just his imagination, he crept towards the iron door with caution.
 He was a few paces from the door when it began.